dfederlein/k3s_project_base/README.md

 - VirtualBox 5.2 or higher
 - Vagrant 2.0 or higher
 	- Vagrant-vbox plugin
 - Laptop with at least 12G ram
+- MacOS or Linux host operating system

 ### Scenario 2: Installing k3s on VMs/computers on a network/in a cloud service